rayko/gnip_api/README.md

 ## Recent Changes

+- Search API returns parsed data either for counts or activities, which also makes Search API usable to get activities now
 - Removed unused RateLimiter
 - Removed unused Mutex
 - Added source and label to config as default values